Parth-Agarwal216/encode/README.md

 - `constants.json` A configuration or settings file for the client-side.
 - `index.css` The main stylesheet for the web application.
 - `json.js` This could be a file handling JSON data, possibly related to the survey questions or configuration.

+### Analytics Dashboard
+This directory contains the dashboard app code, which is deployed using render app.

+- `app.py` Python app for the survey analytics dashboard built using dash & plotly.
+- `summary.py` Contains code to create summary of the survey responses using LLMs.
+- `credentials.json` JSON file containing mongoDB URI and other API keys.